 Opening it’s doors in 1992, The Westin Puerto Vallarta was one of the first hotels to open in the popular Marina Zone.
 Very popular with golfers due to the golf courses in the area, the hotel draws lots of families and couples.

-There are 277 rooms spread out over 14 floors.
-The theme of the rooms are wood furniture and earth tones.
+There are 280 rooms spread out over 14 floors.
+The theme of the rooms are wood furniture and accents with earth tones to compliment the surrounding beauty.

 Each room has air conditioning, an in room safe, and comes with two bottles of water a day.
 There is wi-fi for a fee.

-All rooms come with a private balcony, and some even have a private Jacuzzi.
+All rooms come with a private balcony to relax, and some even have a private Jacuzzi.

 Our room had two double beds, a flat screen tv, and a bathtub and shower in the bathroom.
 I will say though, our room had bugs all over it.
 Thankfully we checked the beds and those were fine, but I bought us bagels from the market to have for breakfasts, and even though I hid them away in one of our bags, the bugs got in and we had to throw them out.

-One night there were fireworks outside our hotel room.
-Those were really cool to see so close.
+On Halloween night there were fireworks outside our hotel room.
+Those were really cool to see so close since we didn’t even have to leave our bed.

 The Westin hosts several restaurants on site, giving you plenty of options if you decide to stay in to eat.